How the BHRRC simplified multiple currencies and 5 legal entities across 20 countries

 What has been your general experience since going live with the system?

 Really positive.
 Two months in, the staff are kind of ‘in’ with the ‘machinery’ and with ‘the gears’ and everything.
 I was at a meeting with them this morning, and they were thinking about how we can improve our workflows as they learn more about the system.
-It seems to promote that level of
+It seems to promote that level of interaction and thinking.

 So we’re two months into a new system, and the team is already debating how to improve our workflows to get more out of the system, to get more efficiencies out of it.
 We’ve moved out of the ‘How do I press that button?’ phase and we’re into fine-tuning this to get it really good.
 And we’re only two months in – we haven’t even completed our second month of accounts and there is a huge level of comfort with the system.